 You can slide the shelves out to get to your paper — they’ll stay in place thanks to the long moulding section on each side!

-I hung my framed pegboard craft organizer on the side of my tower so I could keep my tools with my paper and vinyl.
+I hung my framed pegboard craft organizer on one side of my tower so I could keep my tools with my paper and vinyl.

 Get the Paper Storage Organizer Shelf Marking Template

-I’m sharing the shelf marking template I made and used — it works perfectly for the IKEA Kallax shelves and ensures you mark straight, centered guidelines.
-It’s available in my free resource library — get the password to it by filling out this form:
+I’m sharing the shelf marking template I made and used — it works perfectly for the IKEA Kallax shelves and ensures you mark straight centered guidelines.
+It’s Design #51 available in my free resource library — get the password to it by filling out this form:

 I hope you also make a Paper Tower of Power to get your paper chaos under control, too!
 If you make one, send me a photo at [email protected] or tag me on social media with #jennifermaker so I can share it here with your permission.